L-Havi/ARPing-and-LAN-and-MAC-addresses/ARP_Spoof_Detector/README.md

 This python script allows you to monitor your network interface and alerts you if it detects ARP spoofing attempts

-It uses broadcast MAC address in local area network to create ARP request using target IP address and LAN router IP address.
-This causes both router and target machine to update their ARP tables associating users IP address with router's/target's MAC address and redirecting all data frames through your machine
+It uses broadcast MAC address in local area network to create ARP request to detect any changes in current interface's ARP table.
+If changes are found it notifies user

 This script works in any UNIX based operating systems and in Windows if Python is installed